Riverscapes/PBR/workshops/2020/SGI/Modules/module1.md

 <a href="{{ site.baseurl }}/workshops/2020/SGI/#instruction-team"><img width="80"  class="float-left" src="{{ site.baseurl }}/assets/images/people/Wheaton_round.png"></a>
 [Joe Wheaton]({{ site.baseurl }}/workshops/2020/SGI/#instruction-team) goes over the logistics of the first Virtual Workshop for Low-Tech Process-Based Restoration of Riverscapes.

-**Background :** These slides introduce the presenters and explain the logistics of the virtual workshop
+**Background :** These slides introduce the presenters and explain the logistics of the virtual workshop.
 <br>

 <div class="row small-up-2 medium-up-2">